-- You may include the MBA Program Director, the campus student Ombudsperson, or another mutually accepted third party to mediate the dispute informally.
+Students must first attempt to settle a grade dispute informally through discussions with the instructor.
+Students may include the executive director of their degree program, the campus student Ombudsperson, or another mutually accepted third party who can attempt to mediate the dispute informally.

-Both Haas and COCI consider grades to be a matter of academic judgment and subject to grievance only on the basis of the following grounds:
+Both the Haas School and COCI consider grades to be a matter of academic judgment and subject to grievance only on the basis of the following grounds:

 Time Limit- You must initiate the formal grievance process within one calendar year of the last day of the semester in which the course in question was taken.